Dime (Canadian coin)

-In Canada, a dime is a coin worth ten cents.
-It has been the physically smallest Canadian coin since 1922; it is smaller even than the country's penny, despite its higher face value.
+In Canada, a dime is a coin worth ten cents, equal to 1/10 of a Canadian dollar.
+It has been the physically smallest Canadian coin since 1922; it is smaller even than the penny, despite its higher face value.
 According to the Royal Canadian Mint, the official national term of the coin is the 10-cent piece, but in practice, the term dime predominates in English-speaking Canada.
 It is nearly identical in size to the American dime.
 Unlike its American counterpart, the Canadian dime is magnetic due to a distinct metal composition.
 From 1968 to 2000, it was composed entirely of nickel, and since 2001, it has consisted of a steel core with plating composed of layers of nickel and copper.

 The most prevalent version of the coin features a portrait of Elizabeth II on the obverse, although a new version featuring Charles III was introduced in 2023.
 The reverse contains a representation of the Bluenose, a famous Canadian schooner.
 According to the Royal Canadian Mint, "Artist Emanuel Hahn developed his design for the 10-cent coin from photos of the famous Bluenose schooner."
 The coin is produced by the Royal Canadian Mint at its facility in Winnipeg.

-The word dime comes from the French word dîme, meaning "tithe" or "tenth part", from the Latin decima [pars].
+The word dime comes from the French word dîme, meaning 'tithe' or 'tenth part', from the Latin decima [pars].